dorota-alina/savings-vaults/index.md

 ### Early draft

 1. Try to produce an initial draft or at least docs plans and check what info you're missing.
-2. Consult the initial draft - request support from the SMEs in the agreed form to acquire the missing info.
+2. Consult the initial draft - request support from the SMEs in the agreed form(S) to acquire the missing info.

 ### Mature draft